SaneMyburg/To-do-List/README.md

-# Webpack-setup
+# To do list

--This is the template for webpack to use in my projects.
+- This is a simple to do list app Microverse project

 ## Built With

 - HTML
 - Css
-- Javascript
+- Javascript ES6
 - webpack

 ## Getting Started